 In 1985, on the occasion of the 85th birthday of its honorary president Dr. h.c.
-Hermann Kesten, the PEN Center of the Federal Republic of Germany awarded its first Hermann Kesten Medal for outstanding efforts in support of persecuted writers according to the principles of the Charter of International PEN.
+Hermann Kesten, the PEN Centre of the Federal Republic of Germany awarded its first Hermann Kesten Medal for outstanding efforts in support of persecuted writers according to the principles of the Charter of PEN International.
 Until 1993, the Medal was awarded every two years, since 1994 it has been awarded annually.
 For the first time in 2000, the Hessian Ministry for Science and the Arts has endowed the Medal with prize money of Euro 10.000.
-Hermann Kesten Medal was renamed as Hermann Kesten Award in 2008.
+The Hermann Kesten Medal was renamed Hermann Kesten Award in 2008.